 It turns out taking a shower after your workout is about more than a quick soak in some hot water.
 You need to take steps to ensure your body benefits from one of the most critical stages of a workout routine.

-How Long Should You Wait To Shower After A Workout?
+When Should You Shower After A Workout?

 If we're thinking about recovery - you must take 5-10 minutes to 'warm down' before hitting the shower.